bosquejun/flashdrop/README.md

 - **Optional global rate limiter** (off by default for stress testing).

 Full rationale, fairness vs simplicity, and Redis Streams for async reconciliation: [docs/system-design.md](docs/system-design.md).

+## Out of scope

+- **Auth service and full auth features** — No OAuth, SSO, password reset, or user registration; identity is a simple identifier for “one per user” enforcement.
+- **Checkout and payments** — No cart, checkout flow, or payment gateway (e.g. Stripe); a successful “order” is a reserved/purchased unit, not a paid transaction.
+- **Multi-product or catalog** — Focus is a single product flash sale; product listing and search are minimal or omitted.
+- **Email/notifications** — No order confirmation emails or push notifications.

 ## System diagram